ipaleka/algorand-contracts-testing/media/blog-post.md

 (contractsvenv) $ pip install pytest-xdist
 ```

-After that, you'll be able to run tests in parallel on number of cores set with the `-n` argument added to pytest command.
+After that, you'll be able to run tests in parallel on a number of cores set with the `-n` argument added to pytest command.
 The following example uses three cores running in parallel:

 ![Running tests in parallel](https://github.com/ipaleka/algorand-contracts-testing/blob/main/media/running-tests-in-parallel.png?raw=true)